Databones/Edgesploit/README.md

 ## What does Edgesploit do? 🤔
 Edgesploit has...
 - **Activity Advance**: Advances to the next activity when the current one is complete.
-- **Answer Guesser**: Selects random answers for non-graded activities.
-- **Answer Lookup**: Offers several links when you select a question.
+- **Answer Lookup**: Pops up several links when you select a question.
 - **Anti Logout**: Prevents automatic logouts from inactivity.
-- **Auto Vocab**: Fills in vocabulary answers in Vocabulary activities.
+- **Auto Vocab**: Fills words in vocabulary activities.
-- **Duplicate Tabs**: Allows opening multiple tabs.
+- **Duplicate Tabs**: Allows the use of multiple tabs.
 - **Frame Advance**: Automatically clicks to the next frame.
-- **Frame Bypass**: Removes frame restrictions to freely navigate through activities.
+- **Frame Bypass**: Removes restrictions to freely navigate through frames.
+- **Free Roam**: Module that lets you click on any gated activity.
+- **Guess Ungraded**: Selects random answers for non-graded activities.
+- **Name Spoofer**: Hides personally-identifying labels.
 - **Show Columns**: Shows every hidden question in assignments.
-- **Skip Intros**: Removes introduction screens that block your inputs.
+- **Skip Intros**: Removes introduction screens that block your input.
-- **Themes:** Replaces Edgenuity's depressing background with any background you want.
+- **Themes:** Replaces Edgenuity's depressing background with any background you desire.

 ## The script is not working. ❓